offendingcommit/valdris/Political Systems/Ruin-Shunner Republics.md

 ### Trade Relations

-Despite their philosophy, Shunners must engage with the wider economy of [[Valdris]]:
+Despite their philosophy, Shunners must engage with the wider economy of [Valdris](Valdris.md):

 **Export Specialties**:
 - Traditional foods prized for flavor and nutrition